 The mass closure of theatres in recent years has signified the loss of a vital creative touchpoint for audiences around the world.
 How, indeed, are theatres to continue captivating spectators with their doors closed?
-LUX spoke to Catherine Mallyon, Executive Director of the Royal Shakespeare Company (RSC), about how the global heritage brand is weathering that storm – and has emerged from it thriving.
+Samantha Welsh speaks to Catherine Mallyon, Executive Director of the Royal Shakespeare Company (RSC), about how the global heritage brand is weathering that storm – and has emerged from it thriving.
 From interactive online shows to its Next Generation talent development programme, the opening of its new theatre in Stratford to its ongoing work with schools, Mallyon reveals that the RSC’s future is more exciting than ever

 LUX: From city trader to leader in arts administration: was this pivot by accident or design?